About Ma Wisdom

 Led by qualified trainers with over 25 years of combined experience supporting families, we hold TAE accreditation and are qualified, accredited birth and postpartum doulas, as well as certified childbirth and early parenting educators.
 We are also mothers, grandmothers, aunties, sisters and women with a deep desire to support intergenerational bonds.

-Our workshops help grandparents gain valuable knowledge to navigate the vital role they play in a newly emerging family.
+Our courses help grandparents gain valuable knowledge to navigate the vital role they play in a newly emerging family.
 The right support after having a baby makes all the difference, we’ll help them be just the kind of support you’re looking for.

 Open to new and soon-to-be grandparents, great aunts/uncles and anyone else chosen to be a grandparent figure.